-By sparking conversations with your Group members, you can find out what is on top of mind and incorporate that in your marketing messages as well.
+By sparking conversations with your Group members, you can find out what is on top of your mind and incorporate that in your marketing messages as well.
 Or use this as feedback around your products.

-Have you ever send a request to a company’s support team, only having to wait days for an initial response?
+Have you ever sent a request to a company’s support team, only having to wait days for an initial response?
 Having a community, a tribe (as Seth Godin calls this), will also help with Customer Service and retention.

 How to use a Facebook Group for your business